nvonpentz/go-blockchain/README.md

 ## Why Private?
 This is a private blockchain, which means it cannot easily be run beyond a private network because of the challenges of getting past routers and NAT.
 Theoretically this blockchain would work as public blockchain if users setup port forwarding on their router, or if universal plug and play (UPNP) was implemented.

+If you want to participate in a public blockchain network, pass the flag `-p` or `--public` and your node will be launched using your public IP address.